cdavis-n/cyclistic-bike-share/README.md

 ## 3. Process
+In the analysis process, I used free version of BigQuery and Tableau.
+Therefore, there are limitations of features that I can use.
 ### 3.1 Data Collection
 In this case study, 2 kinds of public data are used.
 The Range of the time is from March 2024 to February 2025.
   * Cyclistic users' trip data from DIVVY
   * Weather data from visualcrossing
+12 CSV files of Trip data and a CSV file of weather data were used.

 ### 3.2 Data Cleaning
-In order to clean the data, I used Excel to clean data and BigQuery to combine data.
-In Excel, the data which have errors were fixed as much as possible, such as station names.
-Due to the CSV feature, I assume when the data converted to CSV, the decimal numbers of latitude and longitude are rounded up somehow which causes the error to define station name.
-Some stations' rounded up numbers are unique; therefore, I can define the station name.
-However, most stations are close to each other.
-It is impossible to define the station name from rounded latitude and longitude.
-The huge problem is I cannot remove all the data which latitude and longitude are 2 decimal points due to the amount of data with the error.
-It would be affecting the data analysis.
-Thus, I removed station name from the data set.
+##### 1. Clean data in Excel
+   * _Error 1: Lots of station locations are uncertain due to the rounnded up latitude and longitude._<br>
+      Some data can be fixed since the combination of rounded numbers of latitude and longitude are unique.
+However, most of them are uncertain and cannot define the station location.
+      Although it is ideal that I remove the data for analysis, the amount of data that missing information of station's location is too much.
+Therefore, instead of removing the whole data from dataset, I decided to not using station location data for my analysis.
+      If the data is accurate, I could have analyzed about the trend of location users use the service.
+IN this case study, I changed approaches to find out the trend.

+   * _Error 2: Trip length are zero or less than 1 minute._<br>
+     Share-bike service usually charges the certain cost per minute meaning it would be non-profitable record.
+     If location where user started and ended the service is not changed, then user might try to use it but somehow the bike is not used.
+Or bike geo tracking system would be broken.
+     Either way, these irregular cases should not be included for the analysis.

+##### 2. Combine 12 months of data into 1 dataset in BigQuery
+   Initial plan was cleaning the data in excel, making 1 dataset using insert and calculate the length of ride time in BigQuery.
+   However, due to the limitation of features in free version of BigQuery, I cannot use the insert seature in BigQuery.
+   Moreover, there is maximum size that I can handle the data in BigQuery, so I handle minimum data that I need to use for analysis.

-##### Cleaned Data Includes
+###### Cleaned Data looks like: